bstollnitz/aml_online_endpoint/README.md

 Activate conda environment:

 ```
-conda activate aml-online-endpoint-mlflow
+conda activate aml_online_endpoint_mlflow
 ```

 # Train and predict locally

-* Open the 'endpoint-1/src/train.py` file and press F5.
-An 'endpoint-1/model' is created with the trained model.
+* Open the 'endpoint_1/src/train.py` file and press F5.
+An 'endpoint_1/model' folder is created with the trained model.
 * You can analyze the metrics logged in the "mlruns" directory with the following command:

 ```